iotJumpway/Intel-Examples/Intel-Nuc/DE3815TYKE/Computer-Vision/Python/OpenFace/README.md

 Ensure you have set up your Realsense camera device and adding the settings correctly to your config.json as mentioned above, then navigate to the root of the project and execute the following command:

-    $ python TassRealsens.py
+    $ python TassRealsense.py

 The program will initiate and your live stream will be processed.
 First the program will detect if there is a face present in the frame, and then will send the frame through the neural network to detect if it is an intruder or a known person.
-For trouble shooting, see Known Issues below.
+For trouble shooting, see KNOWN ISSUES and TROUBLE SHOOTING below.

+## KNOWN ISSUES

+1. The Open Set Recognition Issue: The Open Set Recognition Issue is where a neural network will identify someone that it has not been trained on, as someone that it has.
+In this version of TASS we have seemed to have solved this issue with the use of an unknown class consisting of 500 images of random people from the LFW dataset.
+In larger environments, this may not solve this issue, but in small environments such as a home or office it should.

+2. Lighting: Lighting is unfortunately quite a large problem that we have not been able to solve as of yet.
+We find we have best results when there is bright light in front of the face.

+## TROUBLE SHOOTING

+1. If the program does not detect known faces, it is likely you need to add more training data to the classes, or play with the lighting.

 ## IoT JumpWay Intel® NUC DE3815TYKE Examples Bugs/Issues